bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/infiltrator.md

 But then...
 Curveball.
 We see that both `m.harris` and `d.anderson` get the message `STATUS_ACCOUNT_RESTRICTION`.
 Excuse me???
 Microsoft really out here like:

-> “Woah woah woah, hold up... you _do_ have the right password, but uhh... no entry.
-Try again when your chakras are aligned or whatever.”
+> "Woah woah woah, hold up... you *do* have the right password, but uhh... no entry.
+Try again when your chakras are aligned or whatever."

-This ain't a wrong password, nah.
-This is **“you got it, but you still ain't allowed.”** That’s the cyber equivalent of your key working in the lock but some dude inside just holding the door shut whispering, _“not today, boi.”_
+This ain't necessarily a wrong password, nah.
+This is **“you might got it, but you still ain't allowed.”** That’s the cyber equivalent of your key working in the lock but some dude inside just holding the door shut whispering, *"not today, boi."*

-So yeah — creds probably valid, but maybe they’re disabled, locked out, got logon restrictions, or just spiritually unavailable.
+So yeah, creds probably valid, but maybe they’re disabled, locked out, got logon restrictions, or just spiritually unavailable.
 Either way, these accounts are on some ✨emotional boundary✨ arc and we gotta pivot.

 ## Bloodhound
 So now that we got creds for `l.clark` (shoutout to my boy k.turner), we unleash **BloodHound** to sniff out the domain like a digital truffle pig.